Wildlife Smuggling Is a Crisis of Epic Proportion.Endangered species need your help. NOW!

 Much of this meat is from endangered species such as chimpanzees and gorillas which may become extinct in our lifetime if the trafficking of wildlife meat is allowed to continue.

-I respectfully urge you to increase the efforts of U.S. Customs and Border Protection to identify and confiscate shipments containing bushmeat, in order to keep us safe from lethal diseases, protect our nearest relatives from extinction, and help put a stop to the vicious and illegal global trade in wildlife meat.
+I respectfully urge you to increase the efforts of the Canada Border Services Agency to identify and confiscate shipments containing bushmeat, in order to keep us safe from lethal diseases, protect our nearest relatives from extinction, and help put a stop to the vicious and illegal global trade in wildlife meat.

 What is Bushmeat?